-The cost of attending the conference break down like this: The registration is $550, the reception is $70, the yearly publication of AAFCO’s rule book (online and hard copy) is $250, the airporter and parking is $85, the taxi is $50, the flight is $1150, and the hotel stay is $700.
+The cost of attending the conferences break down like this: The registration is $550, the reception is $70, the yearly publication of AAFCO’s rule book (online and hard copy) is $250, the airporter and parking is $85, a taxi or Uber is typically about $50, roundtrip flights are anywhere between $700 to $1100 depending on the location and time of year, and the hotel stay is usually around $700.

 When you consider that the pet food industry is a $91-billion a year business, and the animal feed industry business is somewhere in the neighborhood of $300-billion, a plea for a $5 donation is an absurdly small amount.